What are your hours?

 How much does electronic data destruction cost?

-- $5/device
+- $5/drive

 CDs, Floppy Disks, Thumb Drives, etc.